 3. What does this activity show us about discrimination?
-Anybody can be anything.
 There is no discrimination in the list.

 Right to Freedom from Discrimination

 Freedom from Discrimination

 Article 2

 Everyone is entitled to all the rights and freedoms set forth in this Declaration, without distinction of any kind, such as race, color, sex, language, religion, political or other opinion, national or social origin, property, birth or other status.
 Universal Declaration of Human Rights